montesmariana/glossr/README.md

 <!-- badges: end -->

-The glossr package gives you tools to include interlinear glosses in your R Markdown file.
+The glossr package gives you tools to include interlinear glosses in your R Markdown or Quarto file.
 If you are writing a linguistics paper and you want some interlinear glosses, this is for you!

 Maybe you already use `gb4e` or `expex` and you’re happy with your PDF files, good for you!
 But maybe you want to spice things up, have your